11968-ship-it/holbertonschool-hbnb/part1/README.md

 - Accessed only by the BusinessLogicLayer.
 - Has no dependency on upper layers.

+**Conclusion**

+This high-level architecture demonstrates how the system is structured around a clear separation of concerns.
+By organizing functionality into Presentation, Business Logic, and Persistence layers with well-defined responsibilities and controlled dependencies, the design promotes modularity, maintainability, and scalability, while keeping business rules and data access cleanly isolated from external interactions.

 ## Business Logic Layer
 fff

 ## API Interaction Flow

 This section describes how the system components interact for selected API calls.
 The sequence diagrams illustrate the flow of control and data exchanged between the User (client), Presentation Layer (API), Business Logic Layer (HBnBFacade), and Persistence Layer (Database).